 All UC Academy students in grades 6-8 must participate in P.E.
+All students must dress out in official UC Academy PE uniform.
 A note from a parent will excuse a student for up to three (3) days; however, the student must dress out in P.E. attire.
 For a longer duration a note from a doctor must be on file in the school office.
 If a student has a medical excuse from P.E., he/she may not participate in the after-school sports program for the duration of the excuse.